 The information must be submitted electronically – from the user’s authorized webpage of the taxpayer (employer) https://eservice.rs.ge/;

-Based on the information submitted by the employer and the data base of the Revenue Service, the Revenue Service shall check whether the employee satisfies the conditions provided for in Subparagraph 1(a) of Article 2 of this Program, make the list of eligible persons specifying the information provided for in Subparagraph 1(a) of this Article and submit it to the Employment Agency no later than on the 20th of the month when the Compensation must be paid.
+Based on the information submitted by the employer and the data base of the Revenue Service, the Revenue Service shall check whether the employee satisfies the conditions provided for in Subparagraph 1(a) of Article 2 of this Program, make the list of eligible persons specifying the information provided for in Subparagraph 1(a) of this Article and submit it to the Employment Agency no later than 20th of the month when the Compensation must be paid.

 If the application provided for in Paragraph 1 of this Article is not submitted and/or submitted incorrectly, the employer is authorized to correct / submit the application within the period including the 20th of the corresponding month.

-The list corrected based on Subparagraph 1(a) of Article 2 must be sent by the Revenue Service to the Employment Agency within 2 days;
+based on Subparagraph 1(a) of Article 2 corrected list must be sent by the Revenue Service to the Employment Agency within 2 days;

 The Compensations are paid by the Employment Agency by means of a bank transfer to the beneficiary’s bank account specified in the appendix, no later than the 30th of the month following the corresponding month (i.e. the month in which the person did not receive the salary);